Forget everything you know about Colombia…

 The post-card perfect Cocora Valley is the main attraction in most guidebooks.
 Those super tall palm trees we have all seen dot the lush hills of the region in an abundance.
 The hikes through the valley are stunning, but this is not nearly the reason you need to visit Salento.

-The quaint colonial town vibe still feels like a culturally rich town.
+The quaint colonial town still lives and breathe its countryside traditions.
 Walk through it’s cobblestone streets during Sunday festivities and you will see the community mingling with travellers passing through their small mountain town.

 To get to know the area best, you’ll need to stay on a farm.